 A human resource management system or HRMS, as we simply put it, has a lot to offer to every organisation.
 This is because human resource management plays a vital role in preventing company-wide anarchy.
 It is hugely cost effective because employee disengagement costs every company loads of money.
 However, it's worth noting that, some startups prefer to hire a PEO company, to take care of much of the administrative side of human resources.
 So you can concentrate on your company's culture along with lead management.

-Here are a few tips and tricks to master the art of human resource management so new HR professionals can find guidance and experienced ones can review their regular practices.
+Here are a few HR tips and advice to master the art of human resource management so new HR professionals can find guidance and experienced ones can review their regular practices.

 1. Understand your people

 The trick is to be tough but be empathetic at the same time.
-As an HR leader, you must be familiar with the personal and professional lives of your employees.
+As an HR professional, you must be familiar with the personal and professional lives of your employees.
 Unless of course an individual employee would want to maintain discretion.
 Otherwise, it is important for an HR leader to at least know about the important personal and professional details because these details affect the daily employee performance on some level or the other.

 So, it is important to keep tabs on the strengths and weaknesses of your employees so that being an HR leader, you are able to help them get better and perform better.
 It is a big investment but it’s an investment that pays off in the short as well as the long run!